 Winsted's library bigger and better than ever

 “Many of their furnishings were not going to be reused within the Hennepin County system, and they allowed us to take as much as we could haul,” said Winsted Library Board Member Julie Guggemos.
-“The caveat was that we had to do it on Monday, Dec.
-16, when their movers and disassemblers were coming in to empty out the building.
-Basically, whatever was left in the building at the end of the day was going to be bulldozed with the building.”

 The space allows for a more open arrangement at the library, and more natural light can be seen from the front windows.

 With more room for books, the library is able to keep a larger collection on hand.
 The amount of new material is constant, but old items don’t need to be cycled out as quickly.

 If a specific book, video, magazine, or audio book you’re looking for isn’t on hand in Winsted, the library can often order it through the Pioneerland Library System or MNLink, which serves all of Minnesota.

 Patrons can renew or request library materials in person, by phone, on the Pioneerland website, or via e-mail.

 To borrow materials from the library, all that’s needed is a Pioneerland Library card.
 Applications are available at the checkout desk, and the card is ready for use within a few minutes.

 With a library card, books and audio books can be checked out up to 28 days while movies can be checked out for one week.
 Magazines can be checked out for 14 days.